jcatapang/book-recommender/README.md

 The entire book list can be exported to CSV or XML or just its title column or its author column.<br>
 [5] Get book recommendations from list contents<br>
 ![Recommend books](https://raw.githubusercontent.com/leeseojun17/book-recommender/master/img/rec.jpg)<br>
 A selected book from the list can be asked for recommendations and the top five results would be displayed in a separate section.
 Each recommendation can be added to the existing book list.
+The recommendations are obtained via cosine similarity of the vectorized version of bag of words from the summary dataset.

 ## Getting Started
 ### Built with